 - other companies or brands within the Ageas group, namely Ageas Insurance Limited, Ageas Retail Limited, Ageas Services (UK) Limited and Ageas Law LLP.
 For example, your personal information may be shared for our general business administration, where we are unable to provide you with an insurance product, we will check whether they have an insurance product which may suit your needs or for efficiency and accuracy purposes.

-- other insurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, communicating with customers on our behalf via social media, providing IT systems and administrative services, claims handling services and the development and improvement of our internal databases.
+- other insurers, reinsurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, assisting with our marketing activity in order to help improve our pricing for customers, providing IT systems and administrative services, claims handling services, providing a reward scheme for customers and the development and improvement of our internal databases.

 - organisations that have a specific role laid out in law such as statutory bodies, regulatory authorities and other authorised bodies.